LingSeanCoder/STAT3013.Q21_Group07/README.md

 - ✅ A research-first statistical intelligence system
 - ✅ A translational AI pipeline from meta-analysis to deployment
 - ✅ An evidence-constrained hypertrophy optimizer
-- ✅ A multi-model benchmark study (7 models + SEM)
+- ✅ A multi-model benchmark study (7 predictive model families + SEM structural modeling layer)
 - ✅ A safety-aware prediction dashboard with uncertainty quantification

 ### What TrainHyp AI Is Not